dcellison/phi/categories/colours.md

 # colours

-colours can be used as adjectives or nouns. you can describe something as being red, or you can say something about the color red. most often they are adjectives, however.
+> colours are usually used as adjectives to describe nouns, indicating the color of an object, person, or place. they are words that depict the hue, shade, or tint of something. colours can also be used as nouns. when used as nouns, they refer to the color itself or a variant of it.
+>

 | phi   | english |
 | ----- | ------- |